Safeguarding children & young people policy

 2.2.
 Taking a child-centred approach

-The implementation of this policy and related procedures will be based on the principle of a child-centred approach.
+The implementation of this policy and related procedures will be based on the principle of a child-centred approach, which means keeping the child in focus when making decisions about their lives and working in partnership with them and their families.

-• The views of children and their families are taken into account in service planning and delivery.
+- The views of children and their families are listened to and taken seriously in service planning and delivery.